 Exams are closed book and notes.
 You can bring one page (double-sided) of your own handwritten notes to the exam.
 Not all exams will be of the same type, mainly due to the nature of the material examined.
 You will be given ample warning about the date(s) and type of each exam.

 Midterm

-There are going to be three midterm exams at dates to be announced.
+There are going to be three exams during the semester at dates to be announced.

 Final Exam